Seeed-Studio/ModelAssistant/docs/deploy/grove/digital_meter.md

 ## Train Model

-The meter reading feature is based on the YOLOv5 model, in this step you need a YOLOv5 model weight with the suffix `.pth`, you have two ways to get the model weight.
+The meter reading feature is based on the SWIFT-YOLO model, in this step you need a SWIFT-YOLO model weight with the suffix `.pth`, you have two ways to get the model weight.

 - Download the pre-trained model from our [Model Zoo](https://github.com/Seeed-Studio/ModelAssistant-model-zoo).

-- Refer to [Training - YOLOv5 Models](../../tutorials/training/yolo.md) to train the YOLOv5 model and get the model weights using PyTorch and [SSCMA](https://github.com/Seeed-Studio/ModelAssistant) by yourself.
+- Refer to [Training - SWIFT-YOLO Models](../../tutorials/training/yolo.md) to train the SWIFT-YOLO model and get the model weights using PyTorch and [SSCMA](https://github.com/Seeed-Studio/ModelAssistant) by yourself.

 ## Export Model